-The V2403C Linux models are preinstalled with the Debian 9 Stretch Linux distribution.
+The V2406C Linux models are preinstalled with the Debian 9 Stretch Linux distribution.
 For a list of the software components, refer to the Software Components section.

-2. Software Configuration
+Software Configuration

-In this chapter, we explain how to operate a V2403C Linux model computer directly from your desktop.
-You can connect to the computer: using a monitor or via SSH over the network console from a Windows or Linux machine.
+In this chapter, we explain how to operate a V2406C Linux model computer directly from your desktop.
+You can connect to the computer: through a DVI/DP monitor or via SSH over the network console from a Windows or a Linux machine.
 This chapter describes basic Linux operating system configurations.
 Advanced network management and configuration instructions will be described in the next "Chapter 3, Managing Communications."